smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     setDynamicMenuUpdatesMode (value)

     /**
      * @return {DynamicMenuUpdatesMode} - The currently set DynamicMenuUpdatesMode.
-It defaults to ON_WITH_COMPAT_MODE if not set.
+It defaults to ON_WITH_COMPAT_MODE if not set
      */
     getDynamicMenuUpdatesMode ()

     /**
      * Requires SDL RPC Version 6.0.0 or greater
-     * Opens the Main Menu.
+     * Opens the Main Menu
      * @return {Boolean} success / failure - whether the request was able to be sent */ openMenu ()